RomanZWang/BetterThanRenTech/README.md

 3. Develop different strategies and implement each of them, and then evaluate and test how well they work.
 This where we diverge and use different approaches based on our areas of expertise

 ### Logistics, expectations and other info
-We'll be communicating through Slack.
+We'll be communicating through Slack.<br />
-We'll be maintaining weekly development cycles, similar to the AGILE methodology for Project Management.
+We'll be maintaining weekly development cycles, similar to the AGILE methodology for Project Management.<br />
-Weekly meetings are every Friday.
+Weekly meetings are every Friday.<br />
-We'll be using C++ first and possibly Python and R in the future.
+We'll be using C++ first and possibly Python and R in the future.<br />
 We'll be treating this project professionally.

+### Changes after talking with Salman